Lesson 2 - Grammar Practice

 the (plural forms accusative)

-a (male singular accusative)
+a (masculine singular accusative)

-a (female singular accusative)
+a (feminine singular accusative)

-a (neutral singular accusative)
+a (neuter singular accusative)

 the man (accusative)